-High yield cereal crops must pass numerous tests as they go from seedling to harvested product.
+High-yield cereal crops must pass numerous tests as they go from seedlings to harvested products.
 One of the weirdest is lodging.
 What is lodging?
 There are two forms: root lodging and stem lodging.
 Overall, lodging is the displacement of stems or roots from their vertical and proper placement.
 It can cause lower yields and diminish nutrient density.

 Causes of Plant Lodging

 The causes of plant lodging are legion.
 High nitrogen levels, storm damage, soil density, disease, sowing date, overpopulation, and seed type are all contributing factors to lodging in cereal crops.
 The most common plants affected by lodging are corn, but other cereal and grain crops are also at risk.

 The two types of plant lodging can occur coincidentally or singly but their effect on the crop reduces overall health and harvest.
 Certain seed types, such as semi-dwarf cereals, may be less at risk than standard seed.

 The primary causes of plant lodging are overcrowding, wet soil, and excess nitrogen in soil.

 High plant populations and overly wet soil cause root lodging where roots are displaced from soil.
 Wet soil is unstable and does not afford an adequate foothold for young roots.

 Over-populated fields prevent plants from growing tillers, which become crown roots – the main anchors for the plant.